-The author that got me into science fiction was H.G Wells, but I think the work that best illustrates my point is Ursula Le Guin’s incredible book, The Dispossessed!
+The author that got me into science fiction wasn’t Heinlein, Asimov, or Clarke.
+No, it was the OG himself—H.G Wells.
+However, I think that the text that best illustrates my position today is Ursula Le Guin’s incredible book, The Dispossessed!

 What Ursula Le Guin does in The Dispossessed, basically, is view a version of our world from an outside perspective.
 She takes a fictionalised and alternative universe that’s reminiscent, but not the same, as ours.
 The main character is a human named Shevek.
 While he’s a human, he is technically an “alien”—because he was brought up on a completely different planet!
 He’s familiar, yet strange.
 And he’s a physicist, who has laid the foundations for instantaneous communication across the universe.

 He has to visit the planet “Uras” on a scientific mission.
 Uras is the planet that his moon homeworld “Anarres” orbits around.
 On Urras there are many cities and regions, but he spends almost all of his time in the city of “A-Lo”, which stands in as a metaphor for an American-style capitalist, patriarchal, and meritocratic society.